zeekus/textfiles/pschism_build_document_with_spack.md

 ### Step 5: Setup the compilers you need to compile the intel compiler.

 To enable Spack to find the local compiler on AWS, use the command 'spack compiler find --scope site'.
 This command adds the compiler to the compilers.yaml file.
 For example, it may add 'gcc@4.8.5' to the file.
 This ensures that Spack is aware of the installed compiler.
 Note that on AWS, home directories are shared, allowing changes made on the head node to propagate to the compute area.

+- [ ] Tell spack to find your default gcc4.8.5 compiler

 ```bash
 spack compiler find --scope site